Martina Poletti: Exploring fine detail: The interplay of attention, oculomotor behavior and visual perception in the fovea

 Martin Rolfs/Margret Franke

 BCCN Christmas lecture, due to corona pandemic unfortunately as virtual lecture

 BCCN Berlin Lecture Series Vimeo Channel

-Click here to join the live-stream of the talk.
+Click here to watch the live-stream's video of this talk.

 Location: Virtual talk - live-stream of the talk via the Vimeo link above